HermanL02/WarwickUniversity-Notes/202404/Script.md

 # Schedule
-For this part, I would say sorry to Dr. Hao, because I didn't have much progress after February
+For this part, I would say sorry to Dr. Hao, because I didn't have much progress after February.

 # Work